 On the larger iPad version of Recordium, the interface is much easier to use in landscape orientation.
 You can zoom in and out on the timeline of both versions of the app, but it would be great if you could temporarily hide or move the player buttons out of the way to provide better access to the timeline, especially on the iPhone version.

 Recordium is nicely designed for labeling and managing your recordings into existing or custom folders.
 When you slide an audio file to the right, it reveals options for exporting the file to other supporting applications, including Dropbox, Google Drive, Evernote, and Apple’s iMovie app.
 You can also email selected files, rename a title, move a file to a select folder, or delete it.

 The app’s preferences allow you to change the audio quality of recordings, from best CD Quality to the storage-aware Low.
 Recordium supports AIFF, WAV, CAF, and MP4 audio file formats.
 In the Settings you can also reset the tutorial so that instructional images will pop-up when you use different parts of the app.

 Finally, instead of asking you to rate the app, Recordium includes a Wish List button, indicating that the developers definitely want to respond to the wishes and needs of the app’s users.
 You can actually vote on features that have already been requested for the app, which include Dropbox Sync, iCloud Support, Password protection, and a Tag List.

 If you want excellent sound quality in your recordings, you will probably want to look into Tim’s article on mobile audio adapters and microphone accessories.
 Recordium will probably provide everything else you need for managing and editing your recordings on the go.
 Let us know what you think of this unique app, below.

-Download: Recordium for iPhone, iPod Touch & iPad (Free since launch, for a limited time)
+Download: Recordium for iPhone, iPod Touch & iPad (Free since launch, for a limited time) [No Longer Available]

 Are there any other audio recorder apps as good as Recordium?
 Add your recommendations in the comments!